 Through a special arrangement between CME Group and the Singapore Exchange (SGX), traders of yen- and U.S. dollar-based Nikkei 225 contracts have the ability to take positions at either exchange, and later clear those trades at either CME Clearing or SGX the same trading day.
 As a result, traders can execute trades in both markets with the ability to clear those trades in their preferred time zone.

 The Nikkei 225 Stock Average is one of the oldest barometers of the Japanese market, first calculated in 1949.
-It is structured to reflect the Japanese stock market using the 225 top-rated, blue-chip Japanese companies listed in the First Section of the Tokyo Stock Exchange (TSE), featuring such familiar company names as Sony and Honda.
+It is structured to reflect the Japanese stock market using the 225 top-rated, blue-chip Japanese companies listed in the Prime Market of the Tokyo Stock Exchange (TSE), featuring such familiar company names as Sony and Honda.
 The Nikkei 225 Stock Average is price-weighted, so that higher-priced stocks have a greater percentage impact on the Index than lower-priced stocks.

 CME Group has a licensing agreement to offer both yen- and USD-denominated futures and options on futures on the Nikkei 225 Stock Average.